-Thou hast ascended on high; thou hast led captivity captive; thou hast received gifts for men; yea, for the rebellious also, that the Lord God might dwell among them.
+Thou hast ascended on high; thou hast led captivity captive; thou has received gifts for men; yea, for the rebellious also, that the LORD God might dwell among them.

-Blessed be the Lord, who daily loadeth us with benefits; even the God of our salvation.
+Bless be the Lord, who daily loadeth us with benefits; even the God of our salvation.

-Sing unto God, ye kingdoms of the earth: O sing

-praises unto the Lord;
+Sing unto God, ye kingdoms of the earth: O sing praises unto the Lord;